Thomasdezeeuw/heph/README.md

 The final inspiration I would like to mention is [Nginx], Nginx is a HTTP and reverse proxy server.
-The architecture used in Nginx is running a single master process (not a thread) that coordinates a number of workers processes (again not threads), each with there own polling instance (epoll/kqueue etc.) which all share the same TCP listeners.
+The architecture used in Nginx is running a single master process (not a thread) that coordinates a number of workers processes (again not threads), each with their own polling instance (epoll/kqueue etc.) which all share the same TCP listeners.
 In early stages of development of Heph the idea was to start a new process per cpu core, must like Nginx.
 This would allow all atomic and locking operations to be dropped, later however this was changed to